openethereum/openethereum.github.io/Tutorial-Part-I.md

 Our dapp will use modern JS technologies; [NPM](https://www.npmjs.com), [WebPack](https://webpack.js.org), [React](https://facebook.github.io/react/), Material UI, [Babel](http://babeljs.io), ES6, JSX and [OO7 Bonds](https://github.com/paritytech/oo7-parity).

-The latter Bonds technology, provided by oo7 package, is still very much in development.
-As such there might be one or two rough edges in this tutorial.
-Mea cupla.
-Ensure you are running with the very latest `oo7`, `oo7-parity` and `oo7-react` packages.
-If you still have trouble, come find me [on gitter](https://gitter.im/paritytech/parity) :-)

 Getting a working set up in Javascript with all of this takes time and patience.
 We'll cheat and just clone a repo with it all ready.
 First, if you don't have Git, node.js, NPM or Webpack already installed on your system, get them (`sudo apt-get install git npm` might work on Ubuntu).

 Next, clone our conveniently prepared `skeleton` repository: